All Episodes

 BB said Mrs. Gotz said her assistant spoke both Italian and English.

-Her English not quite as good.
+Her English is not quite as good.

-She tried to show the Oprah the same style in other qualities, because maybe she didn't understand what she wanted.
+She tried to show the Oprah the same style in other qualities because maybe she didn't understand what she wanted.

-Uh what else is there in it?
+What else is there in it?

-There's not there isn't any poverty.
+There isn't any poverty.

-Uh I mean it's it's it's utopia over that.
+I mean, it's utopia over there.

 That's why everybody's so shocked.

-I mean, you would expect something like this to happen, say in Alabama, but not Switzerland.
+I mean, you would expect something like this to happen, say, in Alabama, but not Switzerland.

 I'm not insulting Alabama.